julien-sebire/oat-test/DEV_NOTES.md

     - factorized sourceFile code in a FileProvider
     - JsonProvider and CsvProvider only do the job of reading files into an array of users represented by associative arrays.
 - Added dependency injection configuration for CsvProvider + one-line provider changer (services.yaml line 50)

+### Step 4: Refining the client results

+I noticed the following things in the client display:

+- User details for some users return an error 500.
+Browser cache hid this problem from my eyes.

+    => array_filter does not reorder array keys, array_values would solve it.